Choose Language: EN CN BH VI

 Inguinal Hernia

-Men are more prone to inguinal hernia because of the way the male body is structured.
+Men are eight times more prone to inguinal hernia because of the way the male body is structured.
 In men, the inguinal canal is the part where the spermatic cord connects the abdomen to the scrotum.
 Some typical symptoms include a bulge in the pubic area.

 This lump can cause pain, especially when coughing, bending over or lifting up heavy objects.